8 Best Renters Insurance Companies in Washington of 2023

 The coverage provides payment based on the cost to repair or replace damaged items at the time of loss.

-Business property coverage, which also comes standard, provides up to $1,500 of coverage for property used for a business.
+Business property coverage, which also comes standard, provides up to $1,500 for property used for a business.

 Read a full State Farm renters insurance review.